 You released some tracks on Kryder’s Sosumi Records.
 What do you think about this label?

-Sosumi is one of the most interesting projects in the EDM market because it’s maybe the only label who’s giving a chance to new talents and the label released a lot of hits since day 1.
+Sosumiis one of the most interesting projects in the EDM market because it’s maybe the only label who’s giving a chance to new talents and the label released a lot of hits since day 1.

 You just released Dimini on Cartel Recordings.
 Tell us more about this track

 So the story is really simple.
 I’m a big fan of Salif Keita, Morry Kante and all these legends from the African music and I wanted to do something really happy for my sets, I decided to work on a sample I had and did the track in 48 hours.
-Sent the idea to Kryder, just to get a feedback and he answered me «okay we have to release this».
+I sent the idea to Kryder, just to get feedback and he answered me «okay we have to release this».